To See the World in a Dividing Cell

 Example career outcomes of my doctoral and postdoctoral trainees include tenure track faculty (42% of postdocs, approximately 3-times the national rate), science writing, patent law, FDA reviewing, venture world (e.g., Deerfield Management, Flagship Pioneering), and scientists in biotech (e.g., Abbvie, Genentech, NextCure, Intellia, and SocialCode).

-My undergraduates have gone on to medical school (in one case with a $120,000 scholarship to U. Pittsburgh based on his work in my lab), graduate school (e.g., Northwestern, UC Berkeley, UNC Chapel Hill), and MSTP programs (e.g., Cornell-Rockefeller).
+My undergraduates have gone on to medical school (in one case with a $120,000 scholarship to U. Pittsburgh based on his work in my lab), graduate school (e.g., Northwestern, UC Berkeley, UNC Chapel Hill, UMD CP), and MSTP programs (e.g., Cornell-Rockefeller).
 In two cases, my summer undergraduate students (one through the Summer Internship Program (SIP) and one (a UIS) from the Research Experience for Undergraduates (REU)) returned to my lab for their doctoral studies.

 My high school students have all moved on to college, including students from low-income, educationally under-resourced backgrounds (many of whom are pursuing STEM or health-related degrees) that have come through my lab’s Summer Academic Research Experience (SARE) program (Kabacoff et al. CBE Life Sci.
 Educ.
 2013; http://sare.cellbio.jhmi.edu).
-Please note that SARE itself has now served 127 high school scholars.
+Please note that SARE itself has now served 140 high school scholars.
 95% of those who have reached college age are confirmed to have matriculated into community college or 4-year college programs.
 SARE scholars have matriculated into colleges all over the country, including at Hopkins, Stanford, Yale, Princeton, University of Maryland College Park, Howard, LSU, and many, many more.
 SARE scholars have at least a 59% college completion rate by four years post-high school graduation.
 By six years post-high school graduation, at least 69% of SARE scholars have graduated from college.
 This 69% compares quite favorably to the 14% national rate for students from low-income, educationally under-resourced backgrounds, which is assessed by six years post-college matriculation.
 79% of SARE scholars graduate with degrees in STEMM (Science, Technology, Engineering, Mathematics, and Medical health professions).
 From SARE, we created the Johns Hopkins Initiative for Careers in Science and Medicine (CSM).
 The CSM includes stage-appropriate programs for 5th grade, high school, undergraduate, and post-baccalaureate scholars.
-To date, more than 635 scholars have participated in the CSM, and our scholars are pursuing a wide range of STEMM careers, including MD, MD/PhD, and PhD degrees, all over the country.
+To date, 700 scholars have participated in the CSM, and our scholars are pursuing a wide range of STEMM careers, including MD, MD/PhD, and PhD degrees, all over the country.

 Highlighted Research